 The Skip Prosser Literacy Program aims to elevate student engagement and enthusiasm for reading.
 The program’s most recognizable initiative, the Skip Prosser READ Challenge, encourages students to read at least 20 minutes a day through while connecting with an intergenerational community of readers.
 Prizes and other incentives, including school-wide author visits, are provided to inspire and celebrate student reading.

 The Skip Prosser Literacy Program strives to foster connection between students and student-athletes from Wake Forest University and students in Forsyth County.
-The READ with the Deacs Ambassador program fosters in-person and virtual connections among students.
+The READ with the Deacs Ambassador program fosters in-person connections among students.
 Other initiatives, including the middle-grades Paisley Sports Literacy Program and READ with the Deacs, seek to connect sports and literacy in meaningful ways.

 The Skip Prosser Literacy Program is a university/community collaboration between the Wake Forest Department of Education, Wake Forest Athletics, and Wake Forest Student-Athlete Advisory Committee with support from Wake Forest Office of Civic and Community Engagement, ZSR Library, Winston-Salem/Forsyth County Schools, and the Winston-Salem based literary nonprofit Bookmarks.